 What we do –

 (1) The OSA (officially “Ontario Shuffleboard Association Inc.”) promotes and sponsors shuffleboard tournaments for everyone in Ontario, that are open to all players, and that are planned so we can all meet together in an atmosphere or fun and good fellowship.
-We encourage less experienced players to participate in our tournaments by having an “Amateur” division for them alone, so they may better enjoy tournament play with some chance of success and enjoyment at their skill level.
-We therefore keep records of individual player’s tournament results so beginners (“Amateurs”) and more skilled players (“Experts”) can be identified, and Amateurs can be “promoted” to Experts after demonstrated tournament success.
+We encourage less experienced players to participate in our tournaments in an “Amateur” division for them alone, so they may compete with some chance of success and enjoyment at their own skill level.

 (2) We promote shuffleboard in Ontario, Canada, by providing this website / blog to tell everyone about what is happening and what has happened shuffleboard-wise in our province.